swsnu/swpp2019-team16/CONTRIBUTING.md

 * Run your development server with `yarn start` command
 * And start coding!

-* After you have done your task, you should check whether following things are successfully finish: `yarn test`, `yarn build`
+* After you have done your task, you should check whether following things are successfully finish:
+  *  `yarn test`: Run all tests we wrote
+  *  `yarn build`: Run build, this checks whether source successfully interpreted.
+  *  `prettier --write \"src/**/*.js\"`: Run prettier, this helps to unify format of the code.
 * If you forget about these things, don't worry ['husky'](https://github.com/typicode/husky) will do it for you before push to repository.

 ### Backend

+* Run your local server with `python3 app/manage.py runserver` command (Assumed that you are on `/backend`)

+* And start coding!

+* After you have done your task, you should check whether following things are successfully finish:

+  * `python3 app/manage.py test --settings=app.settings.development`: Run all test we wrote.
+  * `flake8`: Run linter.
+When you find warning, please fix it before you send pull request

 ## Sending a Pull Request